-There is little or no hazard of foodborne illness for most foods if they are eaten soon after having been cooked.
+If food is prepared properly and eaten shortly after preparation, the likelihood of foodborne illness is low.
 But as the time between cooking and eating increases, temperature control during the interim becomes of greater concern.
-Preparing foods a day before serving, improper cooking, inadequate reheating and improper hot-holding are usually identified as contributing factors to foodborne illness outbreaks and these are things often done when large groups are fed for the family reunion or a community gathering.
+Preparing foods a day before serving, improper cooking, inadequate reheating and improper hot-holding usually are identified as contributing factors to foodborne illness outbreaks and these things often are done when large groups are fed for family reunions or a community gathering.

-Cooking can destroy natural barriers to contamination in some foods from plant sources and can free up nutrients needed for microorganisms to grow in these foods.
+Cooking can destroy natural barriers to contamination in some foods from plant sources and can free nutrients needed for microorganisms to grow in these foods.
 Outbreaks of foodborne illness have been associated with bean curd (tofu), corn, lima beans, mushrooms, refried beans, rice, squash and sweet potatoes that were cooked and then held for some time before eating.